Unicycle: Types of unicycles

 Each type has many combinations of frame strength, wheel diameter, and crank length.

 Freestyle unicycles

 Generally used for flatland skills and freestyle routines, freestyle unicycles typically have a relatively high seatpost, a narrow saddle, and a squared fork (used for one-footed tricks).
 These unicycles are used similarly to flatland bicycles.
 Wheel size is usually 20 in, but smaller riders may use 16 or 12 in unicycles.
 Some people prefer 24 in wheels.
+Many freestyle unicyclists will use white tires to avoid tire marks when riding indoors.

 Trials unicycles

 Designed for unicycle trials, these unicycles are stronger than standard unicycles in order to withstand the stresses caused by jumping, dropping, and supporting the weight of the unicycle and rider on components such as the pedals and cranks.
 Many trials unicycles also have wide, 19 or 20 in knobby tires to absorb some of the impact on drops.

-Mountain unicycles ("Munis")
+Mountain unicycles ("MUnis")

-Mountain unicycling (abbreviated to muni or mUni) consists of riding specialized unicycles on mountain bike trails or otherwise off-roading.
+Mountain unicycling (abbreviated to muni or MUni) consists of riding specialized unicycles on mountain bike trails or otherwise off-roading.
 Mountain unicycles have thicker, wider tires for better traction.
 Riders may occasionally lower air pressure for increased shock absorption.
 Many riders choose to use long cranks to increase power when riding up hills and over rough terrain.
 A disc brake is sometimes used for descents; the brake handle is attached to the underside of the handle on the front of the saddle.